-Everything you need to know about 5G before the 'iPhone 12' launch
+Everything you need to know about 5G on your iPhone 12

 Carriers in the United States are rolling out 5G mobile networks — but aren't being transparent about what it actually means for users.
 Here's what 5G is, what it means to users, as well as what to realistically expect in the coming years.